Arkiralor/PythonPortfolio/ReadMe.md

 <h1>About Me</h1>

-<p>Born in 1992 and currently residing in Guwahati, Assam I have a B.Sc in Information Technology and a M.Sc in Computer Science from Gauhati University.
+Born in 1992 and currently residing in Guwahati, Assam I have a **B.Sc in Information Technology** and a **M.Sc in Computer Science** from **Gauhati University**.

-Currently looking to pursue a career in Software and/or web-application development after the completion of my Post Graduation in Computer Science, hoping to someday expand my skillset to include IT Security/Encryption and Data-Science.</p>
+Currently looking to pursue a career in **Software** and/or **web-application development** after the completion of my Post Graduation in Computer Science, hoping to someday expand my skillset to include **IT Security/Encryption and Data-Science**.

 <h1>Skillset</h1>